-My lovely neighbor, Amy, gave me a whole bag full of beautiful oranges from her tree.
+My neighbor gave me a whole bag full of beautiful oranges from her tree.
 So, I’ve been busily figuring out what to do with them all.
 I mean besides simply drinking gallons of OJ.

 First, I decided to make some orange vinegar.
 Really easy, you just take the peels, place them in a jar, cover with vinegar, and wait 2 weeks for it to seep.
 Strain out the peels and you have a nice smelling cleaning solution (or so I hear).

 Orange Peel Vinegar… seep the peels in vinegar to get a nice smelling cleaner